 I don’t, not until I see what hand you have been dealt.

-What should you do if it’s all gone wrong at the interview?
+What if it’s already gone wrong at your police interview?